davearneson/arrivinghomemusic/README.md

 <h2 id="home-assistant-helpers">Home Assistant Helpers</h2>
 <p>I used HA’s helpers to set up an input_text entity in the UI by going to Configuration/Helpers and clicking the add button, then “Text.”
 I then added a name, in my case “Arriving Home Music”.
 This entity will be used to type text for whatever music or audio I want sent to the Alexa Music Groups.
 I changed the icon to “mdi:music”</p>
 <p><img src="https://i.imgur.com/hDv1B0q.png" alt="Helper Setup for Arriving Home - Whole Home Alexa Audio"></p>
-<h1 id="configuration.yaml">configuration.yaml</h1>
+<h1 id="actionable-notification">Actionable Notification</h1>
-<p>There is one section for Actionable Notifications that has to be added to configuration.yaml for this project:</p>
-<h2 id="actionable-notifications">Actionable Notifications</h2>
-<p>This part of the project requires that you have set up actionable notifications.
-I had some trouble doing this when I first did it for another project, but it’s fairly well documented here: <a href="https://companion.home-assistant.io/docs/notifications/actionable-notifications/">https://companion.home-assistant.io/docs/notifications/actionable-notifications/</a></p>
+<p>I have an iPhone, so this part of the uses actionable notifications for iOS.
+It’s fairly well documented here: <a href="https://companion.home-assistant.io/docs/notifications/actionable-notifications/">https://companion.home-assistant.io/docs/notifications/actionable-notifications/</a></p>
 <p><img src="https://i.imgur.com/QmAIbKf.jpg" alt="Arriving Home Music Actionable Notification"></p>
+<h2 id="configuration.yaml">configuration.yaml</h2>
+<p>I added one section to configuration.yaml for Actionable Notifications for this project:</p>
 <pre><code># configuration.yaml

 ios: